Master Terms and Conditions

 6.3 All sums payable under the Customer Order are exclusive of VAT or any relevant local sales taxes, for which the Customer shall be responsible.

-6.4 If the Customer fails to make any payment due to FISCAL under the Customer Order by the due date for payment, then, without limiting FISCAL’s remedies to terminate the Customer Order FISCAL will be entitled (i) to charge interest on the overdue amount at the rate of 1.5% per month above The Royal Bank of Scotland’s base rate from time to time.
+6.4 If the Customer fails to make any payment due to FISCAL under the Customer Order by the due date for payment, then, without limiting FISCAL’s remedies to terminate the Customer Order FISCAL will be entitled (i) to charge interest on the overdue amount at the rate of 1.5% per month above The Bank of England’s base rate from time to time.
 Such interest shall accrue on a daily basis from the due date until actual payment of the overdue amount, whether before or after judgment; and (ii) to suspend the Customer’s subscription to the Software Service thus suspending delivery of the Software Service until the Customer makes the outstanding payment and FISCAL receives the payment of outstanding sums plus interest.

 7. CONFIDENTIALITY AND PUBLICITY